Unlock the Power of Rabbit Litter for Your Garden

 How to Use Rabbit Litter in Your Compost Like a Pro

 Ready to get started?
 Here’s how to make the most of that rabbit litter!
-First, gather it up regularly.
-Next, mix that rabbit litter with other compostable goodies!
+First, gather it regularly.
+Next, mix it with other compostable goodies!
 Think kitchen scraps, grass clippings, and dried leaves.
 Aim for a balance of “green” materials (like your rabbit litter, which is high in nitrogen) and “brown” materials (like dried leaves, which are high in carbon).
-A good rule of thumb is a 2:1 ratio of brown to green materials for optimal composting magic.

 Composting Tips for Rabbit Owners

 If you’re a proud rabbit parent looking to go green, consider setting up a special compost bin or area in your yard.
-It can be as simple as a structure made from pallets or wire fencing to let air and moisture flow.
-(We use an old garbage can with a lid and keep it in the garage so it's nice and handy.)
-Turning your compost regularly will help everything break down faster and keep it nice and warm to eliminate any nasties.
+It can be as simple as a structure made from pallets or wire fencing.
+This setup lets air and moisture flow through.
+(We use an old garbage can with a lid and keep it in the garage, so it's nice and handy.)